queone/baseimg/README.md

 # cntimage

-Source code to build a custom [AlmaLinux 9](https://almalinux.org/)-based, minimalist **container image**.
-The accompaying [Build and Push GHCR](https://github.com/queone/cntimage/actions/workflows/build-and-push-image.yml) workflow must be run to then store it in the [GHCR registry](https://github.blog/news-insights/product-news/introducing-github-container-registry/).
+Source to build a custom [AlmaLinux 9](https://almalinux.org/)-based, minimalist **container image**.
+The accompanying workflows allow testing the image and releasing it to the [GHCR registry](https://github.blog/news-insights/product-news/introducing-github-container-registry/).

 ## Usage

+To use the image simply refer to it in your workfow `image` parameter:

 ```yaml